j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

 ### And that's it for now

-Fortunately, FME is not that esential.
+Fortunately, FME is not that essential.
 Maybe you won't need to pay for the license for long...
+But I'm curious to read about what makes it a must-have for you. **What can FME do that other tools cannot?
+Why is it necessary to you?**

 ## Conclusion